 Okay, so this one’s simple!
 Does your dog love to run outside on hot days?
 Do they only eat dry kibble and rarely drink water?
 Then they might become dehydrated to the point that they stop producing so much saliva.
 Always make sure there’s plenty of fresh water available for them.
 Try introducing some wet food into your dog’s diet.

 However, if your dog is severely dehydrated it’s important not to give them too much water all at once as this could induce vomiting.
-For severe dehydration following heat stroke, diarrhea or other illness, be sure to take your dog to the emergency vet where they may put them on an IV with rehydration fluids.
+For severe dehydration following heat stroke, diarrhoea or other illness, be sure to take your dog to the emergency vet where they may put them on an IV with rehydration fluids.

 Your dog is having an adverse reaction to medications (including antihistamines)

 If you’ve noticed that your dog has developed dry mouth since starting a course of medication, they might be allergic.
 Ironically, this can be particularly common for antihistamine medications.
-Take your pup back to the vet as soon as possible, especially if they are experiencing diarrhea and vomiting.
+Take your pup back to the vet as soon as possible, especially if they are experiencing diarrhoea and vomiting.
 Your vet may prescribe alternative medication or treatment that is more suitable for your dog.

 Your dog is undergoing radiation treatment for cancer